PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 My personal copy of this directory, partially equipped, is part of this repository.

-- The Julia mode, represented by the `julia-mode.el` file, is included in  `.emacs.d/lisp`.
-- The Julia minor mode for the REPL, `julia-repl.el`,  is included in  `.emacs.d/lisp`.
+- The Julia mode, `julia-mode.el`, and the Julia minor mode for the REPL, `julia-repl.el`, are installed from the MELPA archive when Emacs starts for the first time.
 - For some weird reason `s.el` is needed but not found in some default location.
-To cover this case  I have included `s.el` in my `.emacs.d/lisp` directory.
+It is also installed automatically.
+- The `yasnippet` package is also installed from the web.
 - The `.emacs.d/lisp` directory holds a copy of the `multiple-cursors` package.
-- The `.emacs.d/plugins` directory also includes a copy of the `yasnippet` package.
 - The `.emacs.d/snippets` directory also includes my version of the Julia snippets for the  `yasnippet` package.

-Both the Julia mode and  the Julia REPL will be soon available from [MELPA](https://melpa.org/#/getting-started).
-When that happens, it should be enough to rely on `(require 'julia-mode)` etc. instead of the bundled files.
 It is certainly possible to install updates to certain packages (such as the Julia modes) from MELPA.
-For instance,  use `package` to install from Emacs package repositories (for which `init.el` file is already set up).
+You may wish to  use `package` to install from Emacs package repositories (for which `init.el` file is already set up).

-### Additional installs

-Use the package manager to install `markdown-mode`.

 ### The `init.el` file

 My copy of the `init.el` file is part of this repository [(see)](https://github.com/PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/tree/master/.emacs.d).
 It is fully commented.

+### Additional installs

+Use the package manager to install `markdown-mode`.

 ## Dragon voice commands